 From March 1 thru 11, 2019, my son William and I restored a 30-year-old in-ground sculpture entitled "Atrium Garden" by Michael Singer.
 It took us 11 long days.
 It’s now good for another 30 years!

-I was also part of the team that originally installed it.
+I was also part of the team that originally installed it in the world headquarters of Becton, Dickinson and Company.

 After 30 years this sculpture of pine and stone needed serious TLC.